-- 1) Education/training (caregiver support) - 2) General population awareness - 3) Provide a caregiver college - 4) Provide more respite/day care (caregiver support) - 5) Provide workplace education - 6) Do advocacy to increase funding/capacity - 7) Provide home modifications (caregiver support) - 8) Provide support groups (caregiver support)
+- 1. Education/training (caregiver support) - 2.
+General population awareness - 3.
+Provide a caregiver college - 4.
+Provide more respite/day care (caregiver support) - 5.
+Provide workplace education - 6.
+Do advocacy to increase funding/capacity - 7.
+Provide home modifications (caregiver support) - 8.
+Provide support groups (caregiver support)

-The AAA is utilizing the priorities to inform local program development and service delivery.
+The AAA is utilizing these priorities to inform local program development and service delivery.
+At this time, emphasis is being placed on priorities 1,2, 4, and 8.

 Current Family Caregiver services include: Access to Caregiver Support, ADRC I&R and Options Counseling for family caregivers, Powerful Tools for Caregivers, one-on-one STAR-C, Teepa Snow Positive Approach to Care, and respite.
+Powerful Tools for Caregivers and STAR-C were suspended shortly after the COVID-19 pandemic began.
+During the intake process, caregivers may be referred to any of the above programs or other community resources as dictated by their situation.